Frequently Asked Questions

 At this time, there are no scholarships specifically for MAT candidates.
 But EKU's Financial Aid office can provide guidance in applying for general scholarships and financial aid.
 Additional scholarships may be available through the College of Education.
 Go to this website and scroll to the bottom for Student Scholarship information.

 Graduate assistantships are also available; application information is available from the Graduate School.

 Is there a research component in the M.A.T. program?

 Yes.
 MAT candidates must complete an action research project.
 Candidates will write a proposal for this project in their first MAT course, refine their proposal prior to their practicum and conduct research during their practicum.
 In the last course of the degree, the MAT candidate will write their final research report and present their findings to a graduate committee.

 What if I already hold a Master's and/or Doctorate degree in my content area?
 Can I get teaching certification without getting an additional Master's degree?

 The MAT admission committee can review your education and may be able to recommend a certification-only program.
-Please contact Kim Alexander, Alternative Certification Specialist, at (859) 622-1828 or firstname.lastname@example.org for more details.
+Please contact the alternative certification specialist, at (859) 622-1828 or firstname.lastname@example.org for more details.